wilchandler/template-static_site/README.md

 # Template for building HTML/(S)CSS/JS/PHP sites

 Provides a basic directory structure and configurable build tasks with Gulp.
-There are two branches, one with some libraries included (master) and one without (no-lib).
+The master branch will include a few common libraries, but these can be easily removed.

 ## Build Tasks (with Gulp)